Introduction

 Advantages

-- Highest Preflop Equity: Pocket aces have the highest preflop equity against any other single starting hand.
+- Highest Preflop Equity: Pocket aces have the highest preflop equity against any other starting hand.
 According to hand versus hand equity calculations, pocket aces typically have around 85% equity against a random hand and even higher against specific hands like lower pocket pairs or suited connectors.

 - Potential to Win Big Pots: Aces often win large pots due to their strength.
 Players with pocket aces are usually happy to get all their chips in before the flop, maximizing their chances of winning a massive pot.